Skip to main content

 Clear icon

-Moscow says Ukraine fired 6 US-made longer-range missiles into Russia
+Ukraine fires several US-made longer-range missiles into Russia for the first time

-1 / 7
+1 / 13

-The reported use of the Army Tactical Missile System, known as ATACMS, came as Russian President Vladimir Putin formally lowered the threshold for using nuclear weapons, opening the door to a potential nuclear response by Moscow to even a conventional attack by any nation supported by a nuclear power.
+The use of the Army Tactical Missile System, known as ATACMS, came as Russian President Vladimir Putin formally lowered the threshold for using nuclear weapons, opening the door to a potential nuclear response by Moscow to even a conventional attack by any nation supported by a nuclear power.
 That could include Ukrainian attacks backed by the U.S.

 Recommended Videos

-The developments marked a worrying new escalation in the conflict that has repeatedly ratcheted up international tensions.
-U.S. officials recently expressed dismay at Russia’s deployment of North Korean troops to help it fight Ukraine, while Moscow seethed when the Washington eased restrictions on the ATACMS in recent days.
+The developments marked a worrying escalation in the conflict that has repeatedly ratcheted up international tensions.
+U.S. officials recently expressed dismay at Russia’s deployment of North Korean troops to help it fight Ukraine, while Moscow seethed when Washington eased restrictions on the ATACMS in recent days.

 The 1,000-day mark has magnified scrutiny of how the war is unfolding and how it might end, amid signs that a turning point may be coming with U.S. President-elect Donald Trump entering the White House in about two months’ time.
 Trump has pledged to swiftly end the war and has criticized the amount the U.S. has spent on supporting Ukraine.

 Ukraine’s forces are under severe Russian pressure on the battlefield at places on the about 1,000-kilometer (600-mile) front line where its army is stretched thin.
-Ukrainian civilians, meanwhile, have repeatedly been clobbered by Russian drones and missiles.
+Ukrainian civilians, meanwhile, have repeatedly been attacked by Russian drones and missiles.

-In a statement carried by Russian news agencies, the Russian Defense Ministry said the military shot down five ATACMS and damaged one more.
+In a statement carried by Russian news agencies, the Russian Defense Ministry said the military shot down five ATACMS missiles and damaged one more.
+The fragments fell on the territory of an unspecified military facility and sparked a fire, but didn’t cause any damage or casualties, it said.

 Neither side's claims could be independently verified.

 Karachev is roughly 115 kilometers (70 miles) from the Russia-Ukraine border.
-Ukraine in the course of the war has been able to reach much deeper into the vast country -- but with drones rather than missiles.
+Ukraine in the course of the war has been able to reach much deeper into the vast country — but with drones rather than missiles.
 For instance, Russian officials have reported intercepting Ukrainian drones over Moscow, which is about 500 kilometers (310 miles) from the border and most recently Izhevsk, a city about 1,450 kilometers (900 miles) from the frontier.

 Earlier on Tuesday, Ukrainian officials reported a third Russian strike in as many days on a residential area in Ukraine killed at least 12 people, including a child.